 Says Pedroso: As this current administration is actively undoing much of what we worked so hard to achieve, I can’t help but wonder, as an Afro-Latina, how my immigration story would be different if it happened today vs 20 years ago?

 Eso sí is made possible with support from Zellerbach Family Foundation, CA$H Grant, California Arts Council, Dance Mission Theater, and Eastside Arts Alliance.

 About Arenas Dance Company:

 Susana Arenas Pedroso founded Arenas Dance Company in 2004 to preserve and promote culturally-rooted, ever-evolving Cuban folkloric and popular dance traditions while embracing creative innovation and hybridity.
 The company has performed at the SF Opera House, Great American Music Hall, Palace of Fine Arts, Yerba Buena Center for the Arts, Herbst Theater, Chico State University, Laney College, Stanford University, ODC, La Peña, Dance Mission, and Ashkenaz, to name a few, and frequently appears in festivals such as Black Choreographers, CubaCaribe, SF Salsa/Rueda, Yemanja, Stanford Jazz, and San Francisco Ethnic Dance Festivals.
 Arenas Dance Company’s last evening-length work, Yo Soy Cuba was enthusiastically received with two sold-out runs.

-If you are looking for tickets for the Oakland show, visit www.eastsideartsalliance.org.
+If you are looking for tickets for the Oct 6 show in Oakland, visit www.eastsideartsalliance.org.